White Mountains Winter Wonderland

 Located an hour north of Fairbanks, the White Mountains National Recreation area is a million-acre winter wonderland.
 A trail and cabin system allow us to access this incredibly scenic area of mountains, river and forest with ease.
 We have a special permit that allows us to use the cozy cabins in this area.
 Cabin-to-cabin travel by dogsled is a time-honored tradition in Alaska.
 If you want a trip that includes dog mushing, snowshoeing, and cabin-to-cabin travel in a beautiful place, this can't be beat.

-Day 1: We will pick you up from your hotel in Fairbanks dog team in tow and drive about an hour north to the trailhead and entrance to the White Mountains.
+Day 1: We will pick you up from your hotel in Fairbanks with the dog team in tow and drive about an hour north to the trailhead gateway to the White Mountains National Recreation Area.
 Here we will have a picnic lunch, load our sleds, double-check your winter clothing, and cover the basics of dog mushing.
 When we're all ready we will take off down the trail, traveling as a unit of three people using our "tag sled" setup (two sleds are connected by flexible plastic, one person sits in the front sled, driven by the guide, and the other person rides standing on the back sled, learning to steer their own sled).
 We will mush along the trail, going up and down hills, along frozen rivers and through wide-open wild country.
 We stop whenever we please for pictures, dog pets, and snack breaks.

 In 2-5 hours we will reach our destination: a cozy log cabin, our home for the night!
 Our snowmachine support will have the cabin warm and our gear inside so we can warm up and enjoy a hot drink to celebrate our arrival.
-The rest of the evening is spent cutting firewood (if you want), tending to the dogs, eating dinner, playing games, perusing the cabin's reading material, and checking for northern lights.
+The rest of the evening is spent cutting firewood (if you want), tending to the dogs, exploring the nearby woods on snowshoe, eating dinner, playing games, perusing the cabin's reading material, and checking for northern lights.

-Each cabin is different, but most have bunks.
-We will provide camping mattresses and very warm sleeping bags.
+Each cabin is different, but most have wide wooden bunks for sleeping.
+We will provide camping mattresses, pillows and warm sleeping bags.
 There are several sizes of log cabins along the trail system.
 The smaller cabins are 10' by 12' and sleep four people in bunk beds.
 The larger 12' by 16' cabins can sleep 4 to 6 people comfortably and have a storage loft.
 The largest and newest cabins are 16' x 16'.
 The cabins are all off-grid and heated by woodstoves.
 We will use lanterns and candles for lights and melt snow or ice for water.
 Cabin life on this trip is much unchanged from how northerners have lived for hundreds of years.
+Enjoy the break from the modern world and listen to the crackling of a wood fire!

 Day 3: We try to plan at least one layover day into each trip.
 This is a day to explore without loading big sleds.
 We can take the dogs on a ride to explore new trail.
 We can also head off on snowshoe to climb nearby mountains and take in the scenery.
 We can sleep in and enjoy a book and a seat by the window or woodstove.
 It's up to you!

-Restrictions: Due to our permit, we can only book cabins on week days and non-holiday times.
+Due to our permit, we can only book cabins on week days (no Friday or Saturday nights) and non-holiday times.

 This trip can be altered to include some nights camping along the trail.